-- Cigna offers separate Medicare Part D plans.
+- Cigna also offers separate Medicare Part D plans.

-Cigna is one of the largest health insurance companies in the world, serving over 170 million customers globally.
-In the United States, Cigna offers health insurance to customers through their employers, through the Health Insurance Marketplace, and through Medicare.
+In the United States, Cigna offers health insurance to customers through employers, the Health Insurance Marketplace, and Medicare.

-The company offers Medicare Advantage plans in 18 states and in Washington, D.C.
+The company offers Medicare Advantage plans in many places across the United States.
 Cigna also offers Medicare Part D plans in all 50 states.

-Cigna’s Medicare plans are often branded as Cigna-Healthspring and can be found using Medicare’s plan selection tool.
+Cigna’s Medicare plans can be found using Medicare’s plan finding tool.

 Cigna offers Medicare Advantage plans in a variety of formats.
 Not all formats are available in all states.
 If you live in a state that has Cigna Medicare Advantage plans, you might be able to choose from a few different formats.
 Plans available to you might include the following options.

 Depending on the plan you choose, you’ll need to select a primary care physician (PCP).
-Your PCP must be an in-network provider and will be the person who refers you to specialists for any other services you might need.
+Your PCP must be an in-network healthcare professional and will be the person who refers you to specialists for any other services you might need.

-A Preferred Provider Organization (PPO) plan has a network of providers just like an HMO.
+A Preferred Provider Organization (PPO) plan has a network of healthcare professionals just like an HMO.
 However, unlike an HMO, you’ll be covered when you see doctors and specialists outside the plan’s network.
-The plan will still pay, but you’ll pay a higher coinsurance or copay amount than you would with an in-network provider.
+The plan will still pay, but you’ll pay a higher coinsurance or copay amount than you would with an in-network healthcare professional.

-As an example, a visit to an in-network physical therapist might cost you $40, while a visit to an out-of-network provider might cost $80.
+As an example, a visit to an in-network physical therapist might cost you $40, while a visit to an out-of-network healthcare professional might cost $80.

 Private Fee-For-Service (PFFS) plans are flexible.
 Unlike an HMO or PPO, PFFS plans don’t have a network.
 You can see any Medicare-approved doctor using a PFFS plan.
 You don’t need to have a PCP or get referrals, either.
 Instead, you’ll pay a set amount for each service you receive.

-However, providers can decide whether or not to accept your PFFS plan on a case-by-case basis.
+However, healthcare professionals can decide whether or not to accept your PFFS plan on a case-by-case basis.
 This means that you can’t count on a service always being covered, even if you stick with the same doctor.
 PFFS plans are also available in fewer locations than HMOs or PPOs.

 Depending on where you live and your circumstances, you might be able to purchase a Cigna Special Needs Plan (SNP).
 SNPs are designed for customers with specific needs.
 These needs could be medical or financial.
 Examples of times an SNP might be a good choice include: